Hungry reindeer in Svalbard began to eat seaweed due to climate change

 Sidebar

-Now the average weight of an adult reindeer is 48 kg - this is 20 kg less than it should be ideally, and 7 less than the figure of the beginning of the 2000s.
+Now the average weight of an adult reindeer is 48 kg, which is 20 kg less than it should be ideally, and 7 kg less than in the early 2000s.